Home >

 New Atlantis (1626)

-Where Leviticus ritually separates pure from impure with an eye to what is divine in man, Bacon's New Atlantis vivisects and recombines everything for the sake of healing man's animal body. --Eric Cohen, 'The Ends of Science', First Things, November 2006, p.
-28
+Where Leviticus ritually separates pure from impure with an eye to what is divine in man, Bacon's New Atlantis vivisects and recombines everything for the sake of healing man's animal body. --Eric Cohen

 - Sylva Sylvarum (1627)